I am going to start with my first Cisco class, which is Routing and Routing Basics.

 Figure 1-2 focuses on how the hosts and routers need to encapsulate the packet before sending anything over the LAN and WAN links.
 Hosts and routers must use data-link protocols, such as Ethernet on the LAN and Point-to-Point Protocol on WAN links, to forward the packets over the physical links.

-• (7) Application Layer- This layer is where the end-user (computer user) begins the communication process.
+Below is an example of the OSI layers and what they represent.• (7) Application Layer- This layer is where the end-user (computer user) begins the communication process.
 At this layer user authentication is identified and protocols like FTP, TELNET, E-MAIL, and other file transfer protocols begin with the user starting the process.

 • (6) Presentation Layer - This layer is where encryption occurs.
 This layer converts the file and/or information into a language (format) that the remaining layers can read and handle without any compatibility problems.